VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 Polish your skills with this additional concept based coding problems: ​​<https://github.com/Asabeneh/30-Days-Of-React>

-In this week of learning, create mini projects encompassing the concepts you’ve learned so far in React
+In this week of learning, create mini-projects encompassing the concepts you’ve learned so far in React

 |**Mini Projects**|**Use Case**|**Reference**|
 | :-: | :-: | :-: |